Kingxukai/linux/Documentation/admin-guide/kernel-parameters.rst

 The kernel's command-line parameters
 ====================================

-The following is a consolidated list of the kernel parameters as implemented by the __setup(), early_param(), core_param() and module_param() macros and sorted into English Dictionary order (defined as ignoring all punctuation and sorting digits before letters in a case insensitive manner), and with descriptions where known.
+The following is a consolidated list of the woke kernel parameters as implemented by the woke __setup(), early_param(), core_param() and module_param() macros and sorted into English Dictionary order (defined as ignoring all punctuation and sorting digits before letters in a case insensitive manner), and with descriptions where known.

-The kernel parses parameters from the kernel command line up to "``--``";
+The kernel parses parameters from the woke kernel command line up to "``--``";
 if it doesn't recognize a parameter and it doesn't contain a '.', the parameter gets passed to init: parameters with '=' go into init's environment, others are passed as command line arguments to init.
 Everything after "``--``" is passed as an argument to init.

-Module parameters can be specified in two ways: via the kernel command line with a module name prefix, or via modprobe, e.g.::
+Module parameters can be specified in two ways: via the woke kernel command line with a module name prefix, or via modprobe, e.g.::

 	(kernel command line) usbcore.blinkenlights=1
 	(modprobe command line) modprobe usbcore blinkenlights=1

-Parameters for modules which are built into the kernel need to be specified on the kernel command line.  modprobe looks through the kernel command line (/proc/cmdline) and collects module parameters when it loads a module, so the kernel command line can be used for loadable modules too.
+Parameters for modules which are built into the woke kernel need to be specified on the woke kernel command line.  modprobe looks through the kernel command line (/proc/cmdline) and collects module parameters when it loads a module, so the woke kernel command line can be used for loadable modules too.

 This document may not be entirely up to date and comprehensive.
 The command "modinfo -p ${modulename}" shows a current list of all parameters of a loadable module.
-Loadable modules, after being loaded into the running kernel, also reveal their parameters in /sys/module/${modulename}/parameters/.
-Some of these parameters may be changed at runtime by the command ``echo -n ${value} > /sys/module/${modulename}/parameters/${parm}``.
+Loadable modules, after being loaded into the woke running kernel, also reveal their parameters in /sys/module/${modulename}/parameters/.
+Some of these parameters may be changed at runtime by the woke command ``echo -n ${value} > /sys/module/${modulename}/parameters/${parm}``.

 Special handling